 Explore Heidelberg University Students Prison

-Now that is a rather interesting thing to visit.
+Now that is a rather exciting thing to visit.
 It is indeed a prison (Studentenkarzer) for students who misbehaved.
-The word prison may sound dreadful enough but for students this was a kind of ritual to be “hosted” there.
+The word prison may sound dreadful enough, but for students, this was a kind of ritual to be “hosted” there.

 “Prison time” was from 3 days to 4 weeks.

-There are students graffiti literally everywhere in the prison; roofs, tables, walls, floors, you name it.
-Every bit of surface is covered with words.
+There are students graffiti everywhere in prison; roofs, tables, walls, floors, you name it.
+Every bit of the surface is covered with words.

-A student would get some time in there for reasons like: disturbing the peace, womanising, heavy drunkenness, & setting the townspeople’s ubiquitous pigs free.
+A student would get some time in there for reasons like disturbing the peace, womanizing, heavy drunkenness, & setting the townspeople’s ubiquitous pigs free.